ToddMorrill/AI/project5/traffic/README.md

 - dropout: 0.5
 - fully connected -> num_classes

-**Experiment 7:** same as experiment 6, but train for 12 epochs (really should be using a validation set for stopping criteria) (accuracy: 0.9807)
+**Experiment 7:** same as experiment 6, but train for 12 epochs (really should be using a validation set for stopping criterion) (accuracy: 0.9807)

-**Experiment 8:** same as experiment 6, but train for 15 epochs (really should be using a validation set for stopping criteria) (accuracy: 0.9898)
+**Experiment 8:** same as experiment 6, but train for 15 epochs (really should be using a validation set for stopping criterion) (accuracy: 0.9898)

-**Experiment 9:** same as experiment 6, but train for 20 epochs (really should be using a validation set for stopping criteria) (accuracy: 0.9936)
+**Experiment 9:** same as experiment 6, but train for 20 epochs (really should be using a validation set for stopping criterion) (accuracy: 0.9936)